merenlab/merenlab.org/data/micr-obs-future/index.md

 For the next steps, we need to separate `SAR11_June2024_bycontig.fa` into individual .fa files - one per reference genome.

-For that, use the following script, running it in the same directory as you have the `SAR11_June2024_bycontig.fa` file.
+For that, we use the following script and run it in the same directory as we have the `SAR11_June2024_bycontig.fa` file.
 ```
 nano separateFasta.py
 ```